IBOPE: History

 IBOPE was created in 1942 by the radio broadcaster Auricélio Penteado, owner of Radio Kosmos in São Paulo.
 In that year, he decided to apply research methodologies he had learned while studying in the United States under George Gallup, the founder of the American Institute of Public Opinion, in order to quantify the size of the audience of his broadcast in Brazil.

 When he measured the radio audience in São Paulo, Auricélio proved that Radio Kosmos wasn't among the most listened to stations.
 Therefore, he would dedicate himself exclusively to research.
 In 1950, Penteado leaves the presidency of the company in charge to a group of directors.

 In 1977, Paulo de Tarso Montenegro became the president of the company.
 One year later, he invited his children, Carlos Augusto Montenegro and Luís Paulo Montenegro, to join the company.
 IBOPE carried out the first voting intention polls, anticipating with extreme precision the outcome of electoral contests in the late 1970s.

 In the 1990s, IBOPE partners with entrepreneurs in Mexico, Colombia, Venezuela, Ecuador, Peru, Chile and Argentina.
 From these partnerships, the company begins to supply consolidated data for Latin America cable TV.
-Currently, in addition to Brazil, the company has offices in 14 countries.
+Currently, in addition to Brazil, the company has developed a leadership position across Latin America and a global footprint.

 In 2014, the IBOPE Media division (measuring media audience and advertising investment) was sold to the Kantar Group, which changed its name to Kantar Ibope Media.

+In 2025 Kantar Group reached an agreement to sell the division to H.I.G. for U$1Billion.

 Measurement

-IBOPE was the first company worldwide to offer the service of TV audience measurement in real time from São Paulo in 1988.

-In every city where the audience is measured, IBOPE choose a group of homes at random to represent the population.
-With the authorization of the family members, each television is equipped with a device called peoplemeter, which identifies and records which channels are being watched.
+A pioneer in media measurement, IBOPE revolutionized television audience measurement in 1988 by launching the world's first real-time tracking system.

+IBOPE's proprietary 'peoplemeter' technology provides a granular, second-by-second analysis of viewer behavior within a representative sample of households.

 The device sends, by cell phone system, the information of all changes made by the viewer channel to a central collection of indices that processes, analyzes and distributes to customers.

-The system of television audience measurement in real time is used in Brazil, Chile and Argentina.
+The system of television audience measurement in real time is used all around Latin America.

+Beyond traditional broadcast, IBOPE's measurement capabilities have evolved to encompass cross-platform viewership.